novalis111/bugmorg/readme.md

 ## Usage

-Install, grant permissions and disable battery saving.
+Install, grant permissions, grant overlay and disable battery saving.
 BugmOrg runs a background service, that shows a splash screen every time you unlock your phone.
 It does not offer editing tasks, you need to use another app for that.
 I recommend [Orgzly](https://orgzly.com/) for adding, editing and checking off tasks.
 In combination these apps provide a simple but flexible way to